Citation Entity

 Overview

 A Citation entity represents a specific reference to evidence that supports genealogical conclusions.
-Citations link to Source entities and provide detailed information about where evidence was found, including page numbers and data dates.
+Citations link to Source entities and provide detailed information about where evidence was found within the source.

 Core Concepts